HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 For more information about how to achieve accessible focus indication including some limitations of browser default focus styles, we recommend Sara Soueidan's article, <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">"A guide to designing accessible, WCAG-compliant focus indicators"</a>.

-### Prefers-color-scheme and high contrast support
+### User preference media queries and high contrast support

-{# TODO authors - can we think of a better name for this section?
-It covers more that just what's in there now #}

 The <a hreflang="en" href="https://www.w3.org/TR/mediaqueries-5">CSS Media Queries Level 5 specification</a>, published in 2020, introduced a collection of User Preference Media Queries that allow a website to detect Accessibility features that a user may have configured outside of the website itself.
 These features are typically configured through operating system or platform preferences.